Italy Digital Nomad Visa: How to Apply and What It Covers

 Italy’s visa is more recent and has fewer track records than Portugal’s D8 visa or Spain’s digital nomad visa.
 Income requirements are similar to Spain and lower than the Netherlands.
 The Italian language requirement for bureaucracy (minimal English at the Comune level) is a practical consideration that Portugal and Spain (with more English speakers) handle more easily.

 The major advantage of Italy is quality of life, food, and climate — for those committed to making it work, it remains one of the most desirable bases in Europe.
+For those flying in, flights to Italy are best booked at least 6–8 weeks ahead for the main international airports (Malpensa, Fiumicino, Marco Polo).

 Summary